rbisdorff/Digraph3/docSphinx/tutorial.rst

     *Figure* 15a: Random graph of order 8 generated with edge probility 0.4

-If the graph instance *g* is a permutation graph, *g* and its dual *dg = -g* must be *transitively orientable*, ie **comparability graphs** (see [GOL-2004]_). with the :py:func:`graphs.Graph.isComparabilityGraph` test, we may easily check this fact.
+If the graph instance *g* is a permutation graph, *g* and its dual *dg = -g* must be *transitively orientable*, ie **comparability graphs** (see [GOL-2004]_).
+With the :py:func:`graphs.Graph.isComparabilityGraph` test, we may easily check this fact.
 This method proceeds indeed by trying to construct a ranked equivalence class decomposition of a given graph instance and, if successful, stores the decomposition ranks into the *self.edgeRanks* attribute (see [GOL-2004]_ p.129-132).

 >>> print(g.isComparabilityGraph())
 True